 People feel the energy in different ways, often experiencing it as warmth.
 Some feel a mild tingle and some feel a pulsing or throbbing sensation.
 Other people don't feel anything physically but may have mental or emotional sensations, such as calmness or peacefulness.
 Most people find a reiki massage deeply relaxing.

-Reiki Massage Training
+What is Reiki Massage Training?

 • Second Degree training teaches the student special techniques to enhance the level of energy transferred and how to give "distance" treatments.
 Distance treatment involves the transfer of energy without physically touching the persons receiving treatment.